33QWERTY33/GUI-python-debugger/GUIPyDebugger/README.md

 4. Access the debugger via your web browser at `http://<host_ip>:<port>`.

+Or just run 'pip install GUIPyDebugger'

 ---

 ## Usage

 ### Starting a Debugging Session
-1. Specify the directory containing Python files.
+1. Specify the directory containing Python files via the command line tool 'gui_pdb'
-2. Use the generated diagram to:
-   - Explore file relationships.
-   - Navigate to specific source code.
+2. The command should look like 'gui_pdb <file_path>'

 ### Experimentation Window
 - Open the experimentation panel.